 (or La Palma Airport for short) is located just 8 kms south of the island’s capital – Santa Cruz de La Palma (ah, now you see why the airport’s named after it!).

-Find great prices with a quote on a La Palma Airport car hire.
+> Get a quote for La Palma Airport car hire

 More locations: car hire Santa Cruz de La Palma Port